 The most recent survey identifies the reasons most frequently cited by first-year students for selecting Luther.
 The percentages reflect the proportion of students who identified the specific influence as "very important."

-The survey covers a wide range of student characteristics; parental income and education, ethnicity, and other demographic items; financial aid; secondary school achievement and activities; educational and career plans; and values, attitudes, beliefs, and self-concept.
+The survey covers a wide range of student characteristics: parental income and education, ethnicity, and other demographic items, financial aid, secondary school achievement and activities, educational and career plans, values, attitudes, beliefs, and self-concept.
 View more information about the CIRP Freshman Survey.